rhowsane/DS-projects/README.md

 [customer-segmentation-for-an-e-commerce-retail](https://medium.com/@rhowsane/costumer-segmentation-for-an-e-commerce-retail-2a790efd943f)

-**3rd Dataset:** with acess to a dataset ratings of a prestigious site of instant ramen we aim to gather some answers.<br />
+**3rd Dataset:** with acess to a dataset of retail sales and demographic information, we can observe the purchasing behavior of segments of the society and its patterns across different time periods.<br />
 **Questions**:
 - How does customer age and gender influence their purchasing behavior? <br />
 - Are there discernible patterns in sales across different time periods? <br />